rrthomas/pdfjam/README.md

   where two runs of `pdflatex` (or `lualatex` or `xelatex`) are needed (typically where the result document is being indexed in some way, so more than one run is needed).
 Thanks to Ferdinand for this suggestion (and patch).
+- Default paper size is now guessed from the locale where possible, with fallback default size being ISO A4 ('a4paper' in LaTeX).
+This can still be over-ridden in a configuration file, or on the command line.
+Thanks to Jonathan for this suggestion.

 **2.09** [never released]:

 - The default behaviour of `pdfbook` is reverted to its pre-2.06 state,